 3 Ohmic Approach

-The ohmic approach is shown in Figure 1(b) and introduces the RF signal to the lead of the SD through the ohmic contact, as in GaAs.
+The ohmic approach is shown in Figure 1(b) and introduces the RF signal to the lead of the SD through the ohmic contact.
 The significant resistance of the 2DEG and capacitance to the accumulation gate prevent applying the simply RLC model to SiGe devices.
 Instead, the device has distributed capacitance and resistance, as modeled by the series of capacitors and resistors, shown in Figure 1(c).
 For simplicity, this can be treated as a single resistance, Rc and single capacitance, Cg, as shown in Figure 1(d).
 We will begin by explor- ing how the tank circuit parameters (C0 and L) and the device parameters (Rc and Cg ) affect the matching conditions (fM and RM ).
 This understanding will then be applied to demonstrate several key strategies that allow for ohmic style RF reflectometry in SiGe.
 We must design the tank circuit so that RM and fM are experimentally achievable and so that majority of the power is dissipated in RSD to achieve a usable signal to noise ratio (SNR).

 3.1 Lumped Element Model